niwinz/phantompy/README.rst

 =================================

 Phantompy is a headless WebKit engine scriptable with a clean pythonic api.
-It has fast and native support for various web standards: DOM handling, CSS selector, JSON, Canvas, and SVG.

 Note: Currently in earlier state of development.
 Use it for experiment only.